 Ingredients

-• 4 cups frozen seedless watermelon cubes (slightly mounded)
+• 4 cups frozen seedless watermelon cubes , slightly mounded (see Note 2)

 Instructions

-• Serve immediately, garnished with a wedge of lime.
+• Serve immediately, garnished with a lime wheel or a small wedge of fresh watermelon.

 Notes

-*To make simple syrup, combine equal parts water and granulated sugar in a saucepan.
+3. To make simple syrup: stir together equal parts water and granulated sugar in a saucepan.
 (1 cup water to 1 cup sugar).
-Heat, stirring, until sugar is dissolved and small bubbles begin to form around the side of the pan.
+Heat, stirring, until the sugar is dissolved and small bubbles begin to form along the sides of the pan.
 Remove from heat and let cool to room temperature.
 Store in an airtight container in the refrigerator for 3-4 weeks.

 Nutrition Estimate